Nilay-Das/Final-Score-Calculation-Program/README.md

 # Final-Score-Calculation-Program-(Java)
 This program calculates the mean / final score, median and calculates predicted scores of assessments.
+The program is written using Java.

 The inputs and outputs for each problem is as follows: